book page

 Reviewer avatar

-If you care about conceptual clarity and transfer, the romance tie-ins are useful prompts for further reading.
+A friend asked what I learned and I could actually explain it—because the webgpu chapter is built for recall.
 (Side note: if you like Special Effects Programming with WebGPU (Paperback), you’ll likely enjoy this too.)

 Reviewer avatar